azure562/git_practice/content/blog/ga-for-doc.md

 ## Event Hits – It’s about interaction

 The biggest puzzle for any author, including a tech author, is the reaction from the audience.
-Do they like what they see/read, or they hate it, or just indifferent?
+Do they like what they see/read, or do they hate it, or are just indifferent?

 A simple trick to find it out is to place some emojis (😀 🙁 😕) on your web pages, and send an event hit when a user clicks any of them.